We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 If these really were horses, we would not only lose the resources to create and maintain the machines and tools that our current civilization needs.
 We would also lose the knowledge of how to create those machines.

 It would be a lot like the Dark Ages that Europe went through after the fall of the Roman Empire.
 That’s how bad the situation will be, if Zechariah is talking about real, honest-to-goodness horses.
-And, the thought of all that is even more horrifying to me, than the sudden calamity that I believe that we will experience.
+And, the thought of all that is just as horrifying as the sudden calamity that I believe that we will all experience.

-So, if these really are horses that Zechariah is talking about, get ready for many billions to die.
-More will die from this collapse of civilization, than would die from Ezekiel’s Fire.
+So, if these really are horses that Zechariah is talking about, get ready for the death of more that just a billion.
+A collapse of civilization this hard will mean the death most of the world’s population.
+More would die from this, than would die from Ezekiel’s Fire.

 No matter how you interpret this, death and destruction is coming for at least a billion people.